 Applying Directly from High School

-If you feel that your disability has adversely affected your grades, and that you may be close to the admission cutoffs, please fill out the Student Profile Form for Students with Disabilities (SIF-D), which will be available in January.
+If you feel that your disability has adversely affected your grades, and that you may be close to the admission cutoffs, please fill out the Supplemental Information Form for Students with Disabilities (SIF-D), which will be available in January.
 SAS will retain this information and will use it collaboratively with Admission Services if needed.
 Note that if you receive an offer of admission, you will still need to register with SAS as soon as possible and this is a separate process.

 Mature and Transfer Students